Damian Wilson: 2010 – present

 In October 2015, he announced two new albums for 2016.
 Weir Keeper's Tale; an acoustic album with Adam Wakeman, which was released in January 2016, and a new solo album, his first in over a decade.

 "I've never stopped writing songs so I have accumulated a lot since my last solo album.
 In June we have started recording in Dublin with some amazing musicians from all over Europe.
 We’re happy to say that we’ve come a long way these last couple of months and the album is taking shape.
 I believe we’re creating something worthy of your expectations.
 The songs reflect on how our personal relationships are relevant to the bigger picture, even on a world level", he stated.

 The new album Built for Fighting was released 9 September 2016.
 The album contains 11 new original songs and a cover of Depeche Mode's Somebody Built for Fighting was mixed and mastered in Sweden by the Fascination Street duo Jens Bogren and Tony Lindgren, who have worked with acts such as Opeth, Devin Townsend and Headspace.

 The track "Thrill Me" was released as a single on 9 August and made the BBC Radio 2 playlist.
 On 4 August 2017, a new version of the song "Impossible" was released.
 The track was remixed by Dave Bascombe.

 The second album with Adam Wakeman, accompanied with a 22-date acoustic tour, was released in February 2018; The Sun Will Dance in Its Twilight Hour.
 After the tour they went into the studio for one day and tried to capture the onstage chemistry.
 They recorded everything and released it as a session album Stripped in January 2019.

 Wilson released a five-track EP on his 50th birthday, 11 October 2019.
 The EP Thank You was a return to a more classical approach of recording, just with piano and string orchestra.

-It was announced on 14 July 2020 that Wilson had joined the band Arena, following the departure of their previous singer Paul Manzi.
+Wilson joined the band Arena in 2020, following the departure of their previous singer Paul Manzi.
+Early 2026, Arena announced Wilson will be stepping down at the end of 2026 after which Manzi will rejoin.